K-Beet/Array-Sum/README.md

-## Adds the elements of two arrays together
+## first code : Adds the elements of two arrays together